tensorflow/tensorflow/CONTRIBUTING.md

 - Once the PR is approved, it gets `kokoro:force-run` label applied and it initiates CI/CD tests.
+  - CI can be considered as the first stage in producing and delivering code, and CD as the second.
+CI focuses on preparing code for release (build/test), whereas CD involves the actual release of code (release/deploy).
 - We can't move forward if these tests fail.
 - In such situations, we may request you to make further changes to your PR for the tests to pass.